joknarf/thefly/README.md

 ### To another user

-sudo interactive shell to another user with your env (current user need to have sudo privilege to target user)
+sudo login interactive shell to another user with your env (current user need to have sudo privilege to target user)

 ```